Syllabus (FIN 332) Fundamentals of Investments

 to graduate it is your responsibility to earn that grade.

-Specifically if you receive a D
+Specifically if you receive a D in this course I will not

 allow you to do extra assignments after the course is complete in